-And that's all i can remember right about now. (whew!)
+And that's all I can remember right about now. (whew!)

 These are some of the pictures I like best that I unearthed.
-We are just starting the plating season for yet another year, and our tomatoes and peppers are in pots waiting to be transplanted.
+We are just starting the planting season for yet another year, and our tomatoes and peppers are in pots waiting to be transplanted.
 At the end of the summer, I can't wait to eat them!